 - Weekly conferences in sports and inpatient rehabilitation services.
 Attendance is required while you are on these specific rotations, otherwise attendance is optional.

-- Resident didactic sessions that focus on the biomechanics; pathophysiological basis of tissue healing and repair; the use of different modalities; and disorders of bones, joints, nerves and muscles.
+- Resident didactic sessions that focus on biomechanics; pathophysiological basis of tissue healing and repair; the use of different modalities; and disorders of bones, joints, nerves and muscles.

 - A two-month clinical neurophysiology course integrated into the electromyography rotation.

-- A weeklong prosthetic/orthotic course.
+- A one-week prosthetic/orthotic course.